spugachev/web-2017/README.md

-# Web State of the Art
+# Web Standards: State of the Art
-Materials for "Web State of the Art" session for Google DevFest 2017
+Materials for "Web Standards: State of the Art" session for Google DevFest 2017